nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m34-essential-operating-system-applications.md

 ### 1. Terminal emulator
 1. Terminator for Ubuntu Openbox terminal emulator

-Using Linux, you need a terminal emulator (of course, you can live without but much easier if you know how to use one).
-A terminal acts as a mediator to pass your command to your OS.
+Using Linux you will need a terminal emulator (you can live without but much easier if you know how to use one).
+It acts as a mediator to pass your command to the operating system.

-Terminator is a good terminal emulator with tabs support and it can be split in to terminal windows both horizontally and vertically.
+Terminator is a good terminal emulator with tabs support and it can be split into some terminal windows, both horizontally and vertically.
 ```
 sudo apt-get install terminator
 ```